Sistani Persians: Culture and Art

 "Sistani culture" refers to a group of distinct cultural characteristics of the Sistani people and includes social values and existing norms as well as knowledge, beliefs, arts, laws, and customs that exist among the Sistani people is prevalent.

 Handicrafts

-Sistan handicrafts is one of the most original and prominent handicrafts in Iran and the world, and it is as old as history.
-The people of Sistan, like other Iranian tribes, have always been looking for a way to better use the art of their ancestors.
-The handicrafts of Sistan are the basis of this thinking and this work has caused valuable and beautiful works to be created over time, which increase their beauty day by day.
+Sistan handicrafts are among the traditional handicrafts of Iran, with a history in the region dating back centuries.
+As with other Iranian ethnic groups, artisans in Sistan have historically produced handwoven and decorative items using techniques passed down through generations.